 - A landing page with all the important info consumers need to know about your different programs, accreditations, awards, cost, and what sets you apart from your competitors (degrees, locations, admission/application requirements).

 - Ad copy and CTA (call to action) say “Learn more” instead of “Fill out an application today.”

-Google Trends shows a decrease in educational interest around the holidays but high interest in early November, between Thanksgiving and Christmas, and then into January.
+Google Trends shows a decrease in educational interest around the holidays but interest picks up starting in January and rises through the first half of 2022.

 Holiday Marketing Strategies for Nonprofit Organizations

 For nonprofits, the end of the calendar year is the best time to get donations.
 People are reviewing their tax status and want to make deductions before the end of the tax year.
 Nonprofits should consider reaching out to their regular donors, as well as anyone searching to donate on search engines or interested in donating on social media or display.

 Facebook offers a “Donate Now” button and allows people to run fundraisers on their pages for nonprofits that have been approved.
 Nonprofits that use Facebook’s payment platform to process donations also pay no fee to Facebook.
 Nonprofit organizations may want to encourage donations at the end of the year when people are feeling generous from the holiday spirit.

 Nonprofit organizations should host events or other campaigns during the holiday season to gain volunteers.
 This may include food drives, clothing drives, gifts for the less fortunate, or religious services.

 Keep in mind that social media and display costs will be higher during this time, and there will be competition from other nonprofits.
 Your focus should be on setting your nonprofit apart from everything else on social media around the holidays and illustrating your cause creatively.

 If your nonprofit is a research or professionally-focused organization, the holiday season may be less critical to your company.
 The focus should be on the new year, similar to B2B companies if this is the case.